MooersLab/writingLogTemplate/README.md

 - A writing log section for recording notes by each day's accomplishments.
 - Plot of wordcount by writing session to track your progress.

+## Instructions

+Instructions for using the writing log are found in the annotations in the template.
+You can delete these after they are no longer needed.

-Version 0.3 of the writing log is divided into four sections: project intiation; daily entries; future additions and tangents; and Guidelines, checklists, protocols, and helpful.
+Version 0.3 of the writing log is divided into four sections:

+- project initiation
+- daily entries
+- future additions and tangents
+- Guidelines, checklists, protocols, and helpful tips

+The subsections of these four sections are shown below.

-### Project intiation
+## Project initiation

 - Rationale
 - Audience